stiffer96/AEM-Projects/eshop/ui.tests/README.md

 ## Requirements

 * Maven
-* Latest version of Chrome and/or Firefox browser installed locally in default location
+* Chrome and/or Firefox browser installed locally in default location
 * An AEM author instance running at http://localhost:4502
-* Sample application deployed on your AEM author instance (see [../README.md](../README.md))

 ## Run Tests